May-Tinh-Sci-Low-Code/Sci-Low-Code/README.md

 C. Automatization in Excel for applying the above mathematical scientific methods, fro example mass data processing.

+Several use cases are available illustrating the use of the functionality exposed by this architecture.

 # 4. Use case Numerical Curve Sketching
 <img width="1062" height="431" alt="image" src="https://github.com/user-attachments/assets/76304dbf-8166-4994-994b-d810ad56cb85" />